Table of contents

 2 Scope of application

-201. This Guide applies to safety class 1, 2 and 3 valves in nuclear facilities in all phases of their service life.
+201. This Guide applies to Safety Class 1, 2 and 3 valves in nuclear facilities in all phases of their service life from procurement to operation.
 The Guide’s requirements apply to licensees as well as parties involved in the valve supply chain.
+[2020-01-20]

-207. STUK approves inspection organisations to conduct tests of nuclear facility valves in accordance with Guide YVL E.12 “Testing organisations for mechanical components and structures of a nuclear facility”.
+207. STUK approves inspection organisations to conduct tests of nuclear facility valves in accordance with Guide YVL YVL E.12 “Testing organisations for mechanical components and structures of a nuclear facility”.
+[2020-01-20]

-302. The design requirements of the component requirement specification of valves shall specify:
+302. With regard to the design requirements of the valves, the general equipment requirement specification shall present safety class-specifically:

-- applicable standards, procedures and criteria based on which valves are designed and dimensioned
+- applicable standards and other requirements based on which the valves are designed and dimensioned

 - inspectability and maintainability requirements